Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 September 17, 2018

-A lot of people speak of the Kingdom of God as if its meaning is well established in the minds and hearts of God's people.
+Many speak of the kingdom of God as if its meaning is well established in the minds and hearts of God's people.

-But, frankly, over the years, when I have heard the term used I have not been so clear as to its meaning, at least through
+But, over the years, when I have heard the term used, I have not been so clear as to its meaning, at least through

 those who were using the term.
-I have concluded that the term Kingdom of God (or of Christ ) has simply become
+I have concluded that the term kingdom of God (or of Christ ) has simply become

-Christian jargon like so many other terms that are bantered around in Christian circles, as if everyone
+Christian jargon like so many other terms that are bantered around in Christian circles, as if everyone clearly

-person on the street that has no comprehension of its meaning, how would we go about it?
+street that has no comprehension of its meaning, how would you go about it?
+Here are some thoughts.

-At the very core of the Kingdom is the Creator of all things, all things in heaven and on earth, and all things seen
+At the very core of the kingdom is a creator of all things, all things in heaven and on earth, and all things seen

-Even the most cursory study of the things around us, that is, the things that we see that man has not made but which
+Even the most cursory study of the things around us—that is, the things we see that man has not made but which

-simply exist, causes one to marvel at the complexities, intricacies, and diversity in what we call creation .
+simply exist—causes one to marvel at the complexities, intricacies, and diversity in what we call creation .
 It is

 amazing.
 Take any plant and observe how it grows and what it produces, as if some unseen hand or force is directing